 Nantes is the best place in France and the case is closed.
 Suck it, Paris.

-Marie Le Conte is a freelance journalist you tweets as @youngvulgarian.
+Marie Le Conte is a freelance journalist who tweets as @youngvulgarian.
 She is, by coincidence, from Nantes.